jennileerose/ovcr-programming-exercise/README.md

 ![nodept2](https://github.com/jennileerose/ovcr-programming-exercise/assets/4683606/b0f3210d-ce03-425a-b364-79938956818c)

 5. Navigate to the directory where the code lives using `cd`.
-For example, I downloaded the code and extracted it into my documents folder so I would type: `cd Documents\ovcr-programming-exercise\ovcr-programming-exercise` (you have to do the repository name twice like that because of the way github nests things in their downloads)
+For example, I downloaded the code and extracted it into my documents folder so I would type: `cd Documents\ovcr-programming-exercise-main\ovcr-programming-exercise-main` (you have to do the repository name twice like that because of the way github nests things in their downloads)

 ![nodept3](https://github.com/jennileerose/ovcr-programming-exercise/assets/4683606/d7a0b490-1b09-4473-8ae2-482feebd169d)

-6. In the terminal, run the command `npm install`
+6. In the terminal, run the command `npm install`.
+This may run for a few minutes.

-7. Then run `npm run startup`
+7. Then run `npm run startup`.
+This may also run for a couple of minutes.

 6. Once the application script is running (it will say Ready like the screenshot below), navigate to http://localhost:3000/ in the browser of your choice.